nestauk/innovation_sweet_spots/README.md

   - [git-crypt](https://github.com/AGWA/git-crypt/blob/master/INSTALL.md#installing-on-mac-os-x), tool for encryption of sensitive files
 - Have a Nesta AWS account, and install and configure your [AWS Command Line Interface](https://docs.aws.amazon.com/polly/latest/dg/setup-aws-cli.html)

-After installing the packages above, run the following command to configure the development environment:
+**Step 2.** Run the following command from the repo root folder:

 ```
 make install
 ```

-This will do the following:
+This will configure the development environment:

 - Setup the conda environment with the name `innovation_sweet_spots`
 - Configure pre-commit actions (for example, running a code formatter before each commit)
 - Configure metaflow

-The expected command line output is the following:
+The expected output:

 ```
 conda env create -q -n innovation_sweet_spots -f environment.yaml